 “Personalized Video Content Can Be The Marketing Breakthrough Brands Need”

-That’s the title of a Forbes report from earlier this year.
+Above all, that’s the title of a Forbes report from earlier this year.
 And it isn’t surprising at all.

 Videos now top the list of all Marketing content, be it internal comms, ABM, or e-commerce listings.
-Marketers are scrambling to account for personalized videos in their strategies, marketing budgets and team structures for 2019.
+Marketers are scrambling to account for personalized videos in their strategies, marketing budgets, and team structures for 2019.
 This savvy idea of engaging clients with exclusive, targeted content personalized to them is certainly attractive.